 - The Fantasm Jewelry in Valis: The Fantasm Soldier.

-- While it doesn't have gemstones, portions of the plot of Ace Attorney: Trials and Tribulations revolved around Dahlia's heart-shaped bottle necklace.
+- While it doesn't have gemstones, portions of the plot of Phoenix Wright: Ace Attorney: Trials and Tribulations revolved around Dahlia's heart-shaped bottle necklace.
 It contains poison, and was used to nearly kill Diego Armando and aid Terry Fawles' suicide.
 Dahlia pretended to date a young Phoenix Wright to have him unknowingly hide the necklace, and then try to make him give it back again.
 Its eventual fate?
 Phoenix ate it.
 Don't worry, he got better.

 - Spoofed on Homestar Runner with a mention of "Stinkoman and the Challenge of the Crystal Shards" (at the end of this cartoon).